brentp/crystal/doc/source/index.rst

 crystal documentation
 =====================

+`crystal` is a series python modules to evaluate modeling strategies for correlated data.

-`crystal` is a python module to assign significance to clusters of correlated data.
+Practically, `crystal` is a python module to assign significance to clusters of correlated data.
 The most likely use-case is for DNA methylation data, but it can be use for any correlated data.

 New users should check-out the introductory IPython notebook `here <http://nbviewer.ipython.org/github/brentp/crystal/blob/master/notebooks/Introduction.ipynb>`_.

+Developers interested in evaluating their own method should view `this notebook <http://nbviewer.ipython.org/github/brentp/crystal/blob/master/notebooks/crystal-methods-evaluation.ipynb>`_.

 API Docs
 ========